ohmlabs/ohm/readme.md

 ohm install
 ```
 # Architecture
-Ohm attempts to have the simplest possible structure.
+ohm attempts to have the simplest possible structure.
 Code is grouped into three main classes: server, client, and static.
 The server directory contains the files that reside on the server (views to be rendered, logic for the app).
 I actually lied when I said there were three classes because the Static and Client directories are actually the same thing.
 The client directory contains *pre-compiled* code that the user will need on the client-side for the app (Sass files and Javascript code).
 The static directory files are all generated automatically in the grunt compile process (client/sass files are compiled to static/css, client/js files are concated and/or minified into one file which is compiled into static/js).
 You should NEVER have to edit static files, they should be generated automatically (except in the case of adding images or other filetypes that are not a part of the compile process e.g. *.php or *.txt)

 If you are a designer most of your time will be spent in the client directory.
 If you are a back-end developer you'd work predominately in the server folder.
 ```sh